lgw2/lgw2.github.io/_teaching/csci127-summer-2020/program5.md

 ## Learning Outcomes
 * Design and implement a solution from scratch.
 * Use the pandas library to load, manipulate, and analyze data.
-* Use the matplotlib library to create visualizations highlighting a specific insight
+* Use the matplotlib library to create visualizations highlighting a specific insight.

 ## Assignment
-* Use the [Airlines CSV](https://think.cs.vt.edu/corgis/csv/airlines/airlines.html) for this assignment.
+* Use the [Airlines CSV](https://think.cs.vt.edu/corgis/csv/airlines/) for this assignment.
 * Use the pandas library and the matplotlib library to create two different visualizations to help a user gain insight into the airlines.csv file.
 * Optional: you can make one of your visualizations about predictions generated using the